SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 Aspect ratio relates how the width and height of your video relate to each other.
 Those dimensions are expressed through a ratio.

 Examples of the Most Common: 4:3, 16:9, 1.85:1

+For example, on SSWTV channel, we often use 16:9 in social media platforms and 9:16 in TikTok channel or YouTube shorts channel.

 See the image below for more examples of this video editing term.